 As projects grow, technical debt can substantially slow down future development.
 Shortcuts made in the initial push to get the product to market are often amplified over time.
 Skipping steps like static analysis and continuous integration may seem to save time initially.
 However, unresolved quality issues, slow builds and long run times serve as a hindrance for adding new features.
 By integrating modern tools and training engineers how to use them, even older code bases can be saved and primed for faster future development.

 Our client is a global market leader in precision measurement systems.
-They sought Cardinal Peak’s expertise to help with product performance, stability and feature enhancements for a scalable electronic register platform.
+They sought Cardinal Peak’s product development expertise to help with product performance, stability and feature enhancements for a scalable electronic register platform.
 The product is an intelligent and powerful micro-processor based meter for liquefied gas and aviation fuels.
 It has an extremely potent hardware platform, Bluetooth and Wi-Fi capabilities, offering enormous potential for expandability.

 Our client was shipping a quality product but recognized opportunities to get it to the next level.
 At the core of the hardware platform is a new Variscite system on module (SOM) running a Yocto based Debian distribution.
 The Debian operating system (OS) is extremely versatile and supports a lot of features out of the box.
 However, the ready-to-go convenience comes at a price.
 The distribution is loaded with many features, most of which are not relevant to an embedded application like an electronic fuel meter.
 This bloat results in poorer performance like slow startup and shutdown times.
 In an effort to get the product out to customers on schedule, our client initially accepted some performance penalties.